OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 * Crash of the application

 #### Remediation
-In the a release build `StrictMode` has to be disabled.
 It's recommended to insert the policy in the `if` statement with `DEVELOPER_MODE` as condition.
-The DEVELOPER_MODE has to be disabled for release build.
+The DEVELOPER_MODE has to be disabled for release build in order to disable `StrictMode` too.

 #### References